 Amex to Hilton transfer bonus

 Usually I’m not a fan transferring American Express Membership Rewards to any hotel program, but transfer bonuses, at the very minimum, warrant a discussion.
-Currently, there is a 50% bonus given when you turn an American Express Membership Reward into a Hilton Honor point.
-Is it worth it?
+Currently, there is a 30% transfer bonus given when you turn an American Express Membership Reward into a Hilton Honor point.
+This isn’t necessarily a bad deal, but the best ever is 50%.
+Unless you’re desperate to redeem your Amex points at an uber high end Hilton property, this deal probably doesn’t make sense.
+Remember, throughout the year Hilton will sell their points for 1/2 a penny.

 In order to dissect the deal and determine I’m going to break down the underlying valuation of each currency.